visier/connector-python/README.md

 export VISIER_CLIENT_SECRET=$secret
 ```

 **Note**: You may provide a valid username and password combination with the variables above.
-If a username and password are provided along with the client ID and secret, the connector will use the password flow instead of the authentication flow.
-We do not recommend the password method in a production environment.
+If a username and password are provided along with the client ID and secret, the connector will use the password grant type instead of the authorization code grant type.
+We do not recommend the password grant type in a production environment.

 Next, source the file below in and then the environment is ready to use the connector with OAuth 2.0 authentication.
 ```sh